beamline/docs/docs/pybeamline.md

 [![PyPI version](https://badge.fury.io/py/pybeamline.svg)](https://badge.fury.io/py/pybeamline)

 pyBeamline is a Python version of Beamline.
-While the same set of ideas and principles of Beamline have been ported into pyBeamline, the underlying goal and technology is very different.
+While the same set of ideas and principles of Beamline have been ported into pyBeamline, the underlying goal and technology are very different.

 pyBeamline is based on [ReactiveX](https://reactivex.io/) and its Python binding [RxPY](https://rxpy.readthedocs.io/en/latest/).
 RxPY is a library for composing asynchronous and event-based programs using observable sequences and pipable query operators in Python.
 Using pyBeamline it is possible to inject process mining operators into the computation.

-A complete Jupyter notebook presenting all techniques available is available at <https://github.com/beamline/pybeamline/blob/master/tutorial.ipynb>.
+A complete Jupyter notebook presenting all implemented techniques is available at <https://github.com/beamline/pybeamline/blob/master/tutorial.ipynb>.

 <a target="_blank" href="https://colab.research.google.com/github/beamline/pybeamline/blob/master/tutorial.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>